haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Tribal Warrior
 Medium humanoid (any race), any alignment
 Armor Class 12 (hide armor) Hit Points 11 (2d8 + 2)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 402

 Speed 30 ft.
 STR
 13 (+1)